Nice to meet you.

 What I dislike about Kahoot!:

-• When too many people connect, the game can freeze or slow down, which totally kills the momentum.
+• I felt that when too many people connect, the game can freeze or slow down.

 What G2 users dislike about Kahoot!: